|analytic integration||cohomological integration|

 The first of these conditions will follow for all of the generalised notions of measure below, but the others usually will not.
 Related query discussion is archived here.

 Another possibility is to generalize the source of ; instead of using a -algebra on , we could use a -ring or even a -ring.
 These versions are mostly more about changing the definition of measurable space, so refer there for details of the definition; however, we note that (3), when is a -ring, should state that the left-hand side exists (that is, the union is measurable) if the right-hand side converges.
-Generalising in this way is complementary to generalising the target above; in particular it may allow one to avoid dealing with .
+Generalizing in this way is complementary to generalizing the target above; in particular it may allow one to avoid dealing with .
 For example, while Lebesgue measure is only a positive measure on a -algebra, it is a finite positive measure on the -ring of bounded measurable sets.
 Indeed, every signed measure gives rise to finite measure on its -ring of finitely measurable sets (defined below); conversely, every -finite measure can be recovered from this by imposing (3) in all cases.

 Yet another possibility is to drop countable additivity, replacing it with finite additivity.
 The result is a finitely additive measure, sometimes called a charge to avoid the red herring principle; in contrast, the usual sort of measure may be called countably additive.
 For a charge, one could replace with an algebra (or even a ring) of sets; again see measurable space for these definitions.